elastic/apm/specs/agents/logging.md

 **CPU Architecture:**

 This table provides an exemplary list of well-known values for reporting the CPU architecture.
-An agent can decide to use different values that might be readily availalbe to their language/runtime ecosystem (e.g. Node.js' `os.arch()`).
+An agent can decide to use different values that might be readily available to their language/runtime ecosystem (e.g. Node.js' `os.arch()`).

 | Value | Description |